simona-singh/watercolour-app/README.md

-# Watercolour Aid Program
+# Photo Feature Analysis for Watercolour Painting

 This system provides various tools for analysing reference photos.
-Inteperet the visualised features for use in your watercolour painting.
+Interpret the visualised features for use in your watercolour painting.

 # Installation